puzzle/skills/README.md

 ![GitHub stars](https://img.shields.io/github/stars/puzzle/skills)

-PuzzleSkills is an open source webapplication to facilitate skill management.
+PuzzleSkills is an open source web application to facilitate skill management.
-With the help of PuzzleSkills Users can manage their profiles, CVs and Skills.
+With the help of PuzzleSkills users can manage their profiles, CVs and Skills.
-Managing employees and getting an overview of each of their skills has never been easier.
+Managing employees and gaining an overview of each of their skills has never been easier.

 ![Skills Workflow](skills.gif)